 The Magic of Whole30 Meal Prep

 I started meal prepping during a particularly busy season of life.
 I was in pharmacy school and my husband worked nights, so having meals already prepared was incredibly helpful.
-Instead of walking into the kitchen and wondering what Whole30 compliant food I could throw together, I had a solid plan that kept me on track.
+Instead of walking into the kitchen and wondering what Whole30 compatible food I could throw together, I had a solid plan that kept me on track.

 The method that works best for me is to dedicate one afternoon each week to doing all of my prep work, so that when mealtimes roll around, I can get everything on the table in a few minutes, tops.
 Here is how I tackle my meal prep afternoons, broken down into five Whole30 meal prep tips!